-The 6-credit MPH practicum provides students focusing on population health with applied experience in health promotion and disease prevention.
+The 6-credit MPH practicum provides students focusing on social and behavioral sciences with applied experience in health promotion and disease prevention.
 Examples include collaborations in planning, implementing and evaluating public health campaigns at federal agencies, state and local health departments, hospital settings, community health centers, social service agencies and non profit public health organizations

 For more information, please contact: Leland Ackerson, ScD, MPH.